Illustration by Arielle Daughma.

 Walker died from nephritis and kidney failure on May 25, 1919, one year after her dream home was completed.
 She was 51 years old and the first female self-made millionaire in American history, as well as considered the richest Black woman in the country.

 After Walker’s death, her beloved Hair Culturists Union of America conventions continued through the 1960s and her wildly successful system of “Walker Agents” and multi-level selling set the stage for companies like Mary Kay and Avon.

-"There is no royal flower-strewn path to success," Walker once said when asked about her life.
+Netflix is reportedly developing a series about Walker’s life starring Octavia Spencer, and rebooted versions of Walker’s original healthy hair formulas are now available to modern Black women at Sephora.
+In numerous way, Walker’s legacy lives on."There is no royal flower-strewn path to success," Walker once said when asked about her life.
 “And if there is, I have not found it, for whatever success I have attained has been the result of much hard work and many sleepless nights.
 I got my start by giving myself a start.
 So don't sit down and wait for the opportunities to come.
 You have to get up and make them for yourselves!"